 Glyceryl Rosinate (Industrial)

-Industrial Grade Glyceryl Rosinate, also known as Glycerol Ester of Gum Rosin (GEGR), is a polyol ester of rosin commonly used in specialty industries such as adhesives, coatings, and paints.
-It is also widely applied in the production of various polymers, including EVA (ethylene-vinyl acetate), acrylics, polyurethanes, SIS (styrene-isoprene-styrene), and SBS (styrene-butadiene-styrene).
+Furthermore, Industrial Grade Glyceryl Rosinate is a key component in the production of various polymers, including EVA (ethylene-vinyl acetate), acrylics, polyurethanes, SIS (styrene-isoprene-styrene), and SBS (styrene-butadiene-styrene), contributing to their excellent performance characteristics.

 Glyceryl Rosinate (Industrial)